hmarkc/parallel-prompt-decoding/README.md

 ### Chat Application

-We implemeted a simple chat application using `gradio`.
+We implemented a simple chat application using `gradio`.
 To start a server for the chat application, run `python application/webui.py --ppd-path <ppd-model-path>`.

 ### MT Bench